-See more about NGO and company partnerships for inclusive business here on page 92 you can read about a case study about the collaboration between Arla Foods Ingredients, DanChurchAid, GAIN Nordic, and the Confederation of Danish Industry.
+NGO and company partnerships for inclusive business are described in this Endeva report.
+A case study about the collaboration between Arla Foods Ingredients, DanChurchAid, GAIN Nordic, and the Confederation of Danish Industry is on page 92 .

 SUN Business Network

 The SUN Business Network was launched in 2010 by the World Food Programme and GAIN to promote business engagement in the Scaling Up Nutrition (SUN) movement.
 The aim is to build a network of businesses — food, non-food, multinational and local — to develop the profitable, sustainable and innovative business models required to scale up nutrition in developing countries.
-We became a member in early 2017 and now today we are a global member offering different technical assistances to small and medium sized enterprises across the globe.
+We became a member in early 2017.
+Via the platform, we now offer technical assistance to small and medium-sized enterprises across the globe.

 DanChurchAid (DCA) is an NGO dedicated to helping people living in poverty or whose lives are threatened.
+Like Arla Foods Ingredients, DCA is a founder member of the GAIN Nordic Partnership.
 In 2018, DCA and Arla Foods Ingredients entered a partnership agreement to share knowledge and expertise and develop new affordable food concepts.
-The first initiative is a new Sustainable Food Platform to promote local production of nutritious food for people living in or around refugee camps.
-World Resources Institute and P4G have provided financial support for the project.
-Like Arla Foods Ingredients, DCA is a foundering member of the GAIN Nordic Partnership.
+The first initiative was the Sustainable Food Partnership to promote local production of nutritious food for people living in or around refugee camps.
+P4G provided financial support for the project.

 Leading university scientists in paediatric nutrition conduct studies to identify optimum, affordable nutrition for undernourished children.
 We support this work either alone or in collaboration with other organisations.